rafal-r/airr-react/README.md

 ## Airr Components life-cycles

 Airr library provides easy to implement app views life-cycles methods.
-When you are dealing with mobile app development you have to deal with many tasks before or after certain view is activated and animated into the screen.
+When you are dealing with app development you have to deal with many tasks before or after certain view is activated and animated into the screen.

 Like Reacts `componentDidMount` method, Airr provides self explanatory methods that can be used by Components that extends `ViewWrapper` and `SceneWrapper` components.
 These methods are: